 She was complemented beautifully by Christopher Walken.
 Walken was a believable scientist and had a lovely on-screen rapport with both Fletcher and Wood.
 Jason Lively as Chris Brace played a small important role.
-With Darlin Husband then reminding me of his role as Rusty in National Lampoons European Vacation.
+Darlin Husband then reminded me of his role as Rusty in National Lampoons European Vacation.

 Louise Fletcher proved herself as a woman of many contrasting roles as this good scientist role and as someone with honourable leanings.
-Her passionate strong portrayal of this scientist strongly advocating her project used for the right reasons than for the wrong ones.
+Her passionate strong portrayal of this scientist strongly advocating her project is used for the right reasons than for the wrong ones.
 This warm and compassionate role is a complete contrast to the controlling orderly and cold Nurse Ratched.

 This role won her a Saturn Award in 1984.
-The scenes with her character experiencing a heart attack were admittedly a difficult watch due to the intensity of this scene.
+The scenes with her character experiencing a heart attack were admittedly difficult to watch due to the intensity of the scene.
 Now I’m convinced that Fletcher isn’t just a villain.
 So next year I won’t be doubting Thomas and possibly review Battle Beyond the Stars.

 Weeper Rating: 😦 😦😦 😦😦 😦😦 😦/10